hsadler/unity-websocket-multiplayer/README.md

 2. Open the Unity editor and run the game.

 *The players is simply a circle you can move around with WASD.
-Other connected* *players are red and the main player is white*
+Other connected* *players are red and the main player is white.*

 ### Testing Multiple Client Connections